mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ## Safe Additional Authenticated Data (AAD) {#safe-aad}

-An MLS PrivateMessage can contain arbitrary additional application-specific AAD.
-The corresponding `authenticated_data` field appears in several MLS structs:
+Both MLS PublicMessage and PrivateMessage can contain arbitrary additional application-specific data.
+The corresponding `authenticated_data` field appears in the `FramedContent` struct for public messages and in the `PrivateContentAAD` struct for private messages.
-`FramedContent` (used indirectly to generate the message signature and tags), `PrivateContentAAD` (used as the AAD input to the `PrivateMessage.ciphertext`), and `PrivateMessage` (to convey the AAD).

 The Safe AAD API defines a framing used to allow multiple application components to add AAD safely to the `authenticated_data` without conflicts or ambiguity.